TheVilleOrg/phpbb-flair/README.md

 * **Important: Only official release versions validated by the phpBB Extensions Team should be installed on a live forum.
 Pre-release (beta, RC) versions downloaded from this repository are only to be used for testing on offline/development forums and are not officially supported.**
 * Report bugs and other issues to our [Issue Tracker](https://github.com/stevotvr/phpbb-flair/issues).
-* Support requests should be posted and discussed in the [Profile Flair topic at phpBB.com](https://www.phpbb.com/community/viewtopic.php?f=456&t=2437666).
+* Support requests should be posted and discussed in the [Profile Flair topic at phpBB.com](https://www.phpbb.com/customise/db/extension/profile_flair/support).

+## Translations

+* Translations should be posted to the [Profile Flair topic at phpBB.com](https://www.phpbb.com/customise/db/extension/profile_flair/support/topic/184956).
+We accept pull requests for translation corrections, but we do not accept pull requests for new translations.

 ## License
 [GNU General Public License v2](http://opensource.org/licenses/GPL-2.0)